 1 Complement Scrum with a Product Strategy Process

 Scrum is a simple framework that helps teams develop successful products.
 It achieves this by using sprints to create product increments, collecting feedback from users and stakeholders, and adapting the product with the insights gained.

 As simple as this sounds, there is a catch: To create value with Scrum, you must understand who the users and customers are, why people would want to use and pay for the product, which business benefits it should generate, and, in the case of commercial products, which features differentiate it from competing offerings.
 Otherwise, you might ask the wrong people for feedback on the increments and hence draw the wrong conclusions.
 What’s more, you’ll struggle to determine the right product backlog items.
 How can you capture the right user stories, for instance, if you are unsure who the users are and why they want to use the product?

-You should therefore do just enough product discovery and strategy work before you start using Scrum and before you add any items to the product backlog.
+You should therefore do just enough product work before you start using Scrum and before you add any items to the product backlog.
 But don’t stop there.
 Continue the discovery and strategy work while the product is being developed.
 This includes interviewing and observing users, using key performance indicators (KPIs) to track the value of the current product version, keeping an eye on the competition, and monitoring market trends.

 If this sounds complicated, then think about common everyday activities like riding a bicycle.
 Before you can set off, you first have to consider where you want to go and how you will get there—much like the initial discovery and strategy work I mentioned.
 To move forward, you’ll have to pay attention to the execution: push the pedals, keep your balance, and change gears.
 But this is not enough.
 To get to your destination safely, you’ll have to continuously look ahead, avoid obstacles, and possibly adjust the route.